-Know Your Customer or Know Your Client is control procedures that financial institutions that offer financial services apply to existing and new customers to identify and avoid risks.
-KYC (Know Your Customer) plays a key role in eliminating the risks associated with money laundering, terrorist financing, corruption, fraud, bribery and other illegal financial activities.
-The control processes implemented in Know Your Customer ensure that the business has the necessary information about the customer to open an account and ensures that the risk level of the customer is determined.
+Know Your Customer (KYC) or Know Your Client is a control procedure that financial institutions that offer financial services apply to exist and new customers to identify and avoid risks.
+Know your customer Check plays a key role in eliminating the risks associated with money laundering, terrorist financing, corruption, fraud, bribery, and other illegal financial activities.
+The control processes implemented in the know your customer due diligence checklist ensure that the business has the necessary information about the customer to open an account and ensure that the customer's risk level is determined.

-KYC regulations apply to financial service providers such as banks, payment companies, lending companies, investment companies, money transfer companies, crypto exchanges and insurance companies.
+KYC Know Your Customer regulations apply to financial service providers such as banks, payment companies, lending companies, investment companies, money transfer companies, crypto exchanges, and insurance companies.
 Regulators require organizations at risk to follow a risk-based approach to prevent organized crime risks.
 With Know Your Customer regulations, financial institutions detect the risks they may face in the future with the control procedures they apply before opening a new customer account.
-KYC, which is the first step of Anti-Money Laundering programs, also prevents the potential risks by verifying the customer identity.
+Know your client check, which is the first step of Anti-Money Laundering programs, also prevents the potential risks by verifying the customer identity.

 KYC policies have important functions in the fight against financial crimes.
 The client onboarding process plays a key role in detecting suspicious activities involving money laundering and terrorist financing risk.
 The importance of KYC is also stated in the European Union Directives and Financial Action Task Force proposals.

 Controls to be applied in customer account opening processes according to regulatory requirements: